-(Social networking is wonderful for this but maybe have fun putting your thoughts to paper and send a card or a letter…Anyone else hearing Mr. Postman??
-The Carpenters are my favorite version.)
+Social networking is wonderful for this but maybe have fun putting your thoughts to paper and send a card or a letter…Anyone else hearing Karen Carpenter singing Mr. Postman?

 Deadly Habit 7: Not Having a Bedtime

-Kids have to be in bed at 8, but adults fill their evenings with TV, to-do lists, chores and more, falling into bed at a different (and later) time each night.
-That irregularity not only means fewer hours of sleep, but a lesser quality of sleep, both of which are causes of weight gain and disease.
+The kids have to be in bed at 8, but adults fill their evenings with TV, to-do lists, chores and more, falling into bed at a different (and later) time each night.
+That irregularity not only means fewer hours of sleep but a lesser quality of sleep, both of which are causes of weight gain and disease.

 Replacement: Planning A Bedtime

 All of us need 7 and a half hours of sleep nightly to maintain good health, but sleeping well comes easily to few of us.
 It actually takes practice and routine, and it’s one of the most important things you can do for yourself.
 Count back 7 hours from when you wake up and make that your bedtime.
 If it’s 10:30, then you should be heading to bed at 10pm.

 I can no longer survive on even just five hours of sleep.
 I need a good 7.5 to 8 hours or I might as well stay home for the day.
 I count back from the time I need to wake and take it from there.